According to SocialMediaExaminer, 93% of marketers across the globe use Facebook ads regularly. That is almost every marketer on the planet!

 For optimisation, you should use a framework that measures the following things

-- Which ad copies are getting results at a desired cost?
+- Which ad copies are getting results at the desired cost?
 Which ones are failing you?

 - Within your audience, which age group and demographics are getting better results?